-Light sources in the equipment room and work station areas should have a general lighting level of 300 to 500 lumens/m (lux) or 30 to 50 foot-candles.
+Light sources in the equipment room and work station areas should have a general lighting level of 300 - 500 lumens/m2 (lux) or 30 - 50 foot-candles.
 When preparing the equipment room and work areas, consider painting the room a light color with a white ceiling to reflect (rather than absorb) light.
 To lessen any glare, windows should not be in an operator's field of vision or directly facing the display screen.
 Direct sunlight can cause light-sensing devices to malfunction and make observations of various signal lamps difficult.